r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 “This...This can't be how I die! ”

 **Surtr:**
-“I was...I was going to destroy...this entire world...! ! ! ”
+“I was...I was going to destroy...this entire world...!!! ”

 **Surtr:**
 “...Opheliaaa! ”